Sony RX100 vs Fujifilm X30

-The Sony Cyber-shot DSC-RX100 and the Fujifilm X30 are two digital cameras that were revealed to the public, respectively, in June 2012 and August 2014.
+The Sony Cyber-shot DSC-RX100 and the Fujifilm X30 are two digital cameras that were announced, respectively, in June 2012 and August 2014.
 Both the RX100 and the X30 are fixed lens compact cameras that are based on an one-inch (RX100) and a 2/3 (X30) sensor.
-The Sony has a resolution of 20 megapixel, whereas the Fujifilm provides 12 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Sony has a resolution of 20 megapixels, whereas the Fujifilm provides 12 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Sony RX100 vs Fujifilm X30

-An illustration of the physical size and weight of the Sony RX100 and the Fujifilm X30 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The physical size and weight of the Sony RX100 and the Fujifilm X30 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX100 – represents 100 percent across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX100 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X30 is considerably larger (45 percent) than the Sony RX100.
 Moreover, the X30 is substantially heavier (76 percent) than the RX100.
 In this context, it is worth noting that neither the RX100 nor the X30 are weather-sealed.

 The price is, of course, an important factor in any camera decision.
-The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+The retail prices at the time of the camera’s release place the model in the market relative to other models in the producer’s line-up and the competition.
 The X30 was somewhat cheaper (by 8 percent) than the RX100 at launch, but both cameras fall into the same price category.
-Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
+Normally, street prices remain initially close to the MSRP, but after a couple of months, the first discounts appear.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
-Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Sensor comparison: Sony RX100 vs Fujifilm X30